mnot/http_sfv/README.md

 [![Actions Status](https://github.com/mnot/http_sfv/workflows/CI/badge.svg)](https://github.com/mnot/http_sfv/actions)

+# This Package is DEPRECATED

+See the [http-sf package](https://pypi.org/project/http-sf/) for a replacement.
+This package will only be updated for security issues, and may be yanked in the future.

+# Introduction

 This is a [Python 3](https://python.org/) library implementing parsing and serialisation of [HTTP Structured Fields](https://httpwg.org/http-extensions/draft-ietf-httpbis-header-structure.html).

 The library's initial purpose is to prove the algorithms in the specification; as a result, it is not at all optimised.
 It tracks the specification closely, but since it is not yet an RFC, may change at any time.